What is The Circadian T3 Method?

 What is the Circadian T3 Method (CT3M)?

-In the book 'Recovering with T3' I describe a dosage management process that describes how I used T3 safely, successfully and systematically to get well.
-The T3 Dosage Management process is described over the following chapters:
+In the book 'Recovering with T3' I describe a T3 dosage management protocol that shows how to use T3 safely, and effectively in order to get well.

 Chapter 19: Preparation for T3 Replacement Therapy